Dynamic accessible descriptions reference

 Navigation methods are not equal #

-VoiceOver has big issues with accessible descriptions #
+iOS VoiceOver STILL has big issues with accessible descriptions #

-If and when VoiceOver improves its support of accessible descriptions, it will plug a lot of holes that currently exist.
+If and when iOS VoiceOver improves its support of accessible descriptions, it will finally make some of these workflows viable.

 Test page #